apache/airflow/contributing-docs/testing/unit_tests.rst

 Warnings capture system
 .......................

-By default all warnings which captured during tests run saved into the ``tests/warnings.txt``.
+By default, all warnings captured during the test runs are saved into the ``tests/warnings.txt``.

-If required you could change the path by providing ``--warning-output-path`` in pytest CLI arguments or by set environment variable ``CAPTURE_WARNINGS_OUTPUT``.
+If required, you could change the path by providing ``--warning-output-path`` as pytest CLI arguments or by setting the environment variable ``CAPTURE_WARNINGS_OUTPUT``.

 .. code-block:: console